bbfh-dev/bbfh-dev/README.md

 ## Contact me

-Wanna collaborate?
+Want to collaborate?
 Tell me just how shit my code is?

-Feel free to message me on discord `@bbfh` or send a pegion my way `daforsastudia@gmail.com`!
+Feel free to message me on discord `@bbfh` or send a pigeon my way `daforsastudia@gmail.com`!